Aesthetics: Interpretation and criticism

-Interpretation seeks to uncover the meaning of artworks, such as the significance of mirrors and visual ambiguities in Diego Velázquez's 1656 painting Las Meninas.
+Interpretation seeks to uncover the meaning of artworks, such as the significance of the canvas and mirror shown in Diego Velázquez's 1656 painting Las Meninas.

 The process of interpretation is the attempt to uncover (Note: An alternative view suggests that interpretation does not uncover meaning but creates it.) the meaning of an artwork to understand its significance and value.
 In the widest sense, interpretation encompasses any way of assigning meaning, including obvious descriptions of depicted entities and explanations of literal word meanings.
-In philosophy of art, the term is typically used in a narrower sense for assignments of meaning that involve deeper analysis and creative thought, such as the examination of mirrors and visual ambiguities in Diego Velázquez's 1656 painting Las Meninas to explore the relation between painter, viewer, and depicted topic.
+In philosophy of art, the term is typically used in a narrower sense for assignments of meaning that involve deeper analysis and creative thought, such as the examination of the canvas and mirror shown in Diego Velázquez's 1656 painting Las Meninas to explore the relation between painter, viewer, and depicted topic.
 Interpretations aim to discover underlying aspects that are relevant to the understanding and appreciation of the artwork.
 The terms interpretation and criticism are sometimes used interchangeably.
 However, criticism is typically associated with more components, like a general description of the criticized artwork and a classification of style and genre.
 Criticism also explains the art-historical background and evaluates positive and negative qualities.

 Critics sometimes propose conflicting interpretations of the same artwork.
 According to critical monism, there is only one comprehensive correct interpretation, implying that conflicting interpretations cannot both be correct.
 Critical pluralism, by contrast, asserts that there can be different but equally valid interpretations and that it is not always possible to determine which of two conflicting interpretations is superior.
 A similar debate addresses whether interpretations can be true or false in an objective sense.

 Several frameworks of interpretation have been proposed.
 According to intentionalism, the meaning of an artwork is determined by the author's intent—their reasons and motives that led to the creation of the artwork.
 (Note: Intentionalism focuses on the author's original intent rather than their retrospective interpretation, which can overlap but are not necessarily identical.)
 This typically involves analyzing the ideas the artist aimed to express but can also include a biographical analysis to learn about psychological and social circumstances in the artist's life.